 Intersection

 An intersection & of two intervals a and b is the interval c, such that c = a & b := [max(a-, b-), min(a+, b+)].
-When two intervals are not intersecting, the intersection produces an empty-interval.
+If two intervals do not intersect, the intersection results in an empty interval.

 val a = Interval.closed(5, 10) // [5, 10]